cryptohack/code-theme/README.md

 ## Avaliable on Marketplace

-Just search for the CryptoHack extension
+Visit the [Marketplace](https://marketplace.visualstudio.com/items?itemName=CryptoHack.cryptohack-theme), or just search for the CryptoHack extension

 ## Install using Command Palette